frankfanslc/go_cloud_orchestration/go_microservice_frameworks/microservice_implementation/README.md

 * Implement a basic HTTP microservice service with configurable port
 * Implement a basic routing logic for different paths and verbs
 * Implement JSON request and response processing
+* Create Docker images based on these microservices
+* Publish them into a Docker hub
+* Run Docker containers
+* Kubernetes orchestration of our containerized microservices

 ## 2 Implemented endpoints